 Don’t know about you, but whenever I see a colon in a title, I think, okay, this essay’s not likely to be all that whiz-bang exciting, but it’s probably well researched and well developed.
 If I’m interested in the subject matter — e.g., the elopement of Robert and Elizabeth Barrett Browning, vintage Bengalese pornography, or the psychology behind wives of professional golfers wearing skinny jeans with factory-installed rips — I’ll check it out.
 What I expect from a title with a colon is serious, academic exegesis.

-In the case of this essay, however, despite the title’s colon, my conclusions of what factors impel child-haters to enter the teaching profession relies on intuition, not research, so, strictly speaking, it’s about as scientific as a Discovery Channel documentary on the search for Noah’s ark.
+In the case of this essay, however, despite the title’s colon, my conclusions of what factors impel child-haters to enter the teaching profession rely on intuition, not research, so, strictly speaking, it’s about as scientific as a Discovery Channel documentary on the search for Noah’s ark.
 Nevertheless, intuition is a powerful mental force, a subconscious storehouse of forgotten events.
 Intuition is like a precocious child tugging at the sleeve of your consciousness, trying to get your attention to point out something important you’re too tall to notice.

 One more caveat: the following theory is based only on one incredibly callous individual who made two years of my childhood the educational equivalent of the Bataan Death March.
 But I suspect that if my theory is true for her, it must be true for others as well.
 So bear with me as unveil my explanation of a phenomenon I have dubbed “the Havisham Syndrome,” which answers the question: why would a child hater choose to spend the working years of her life surrounded by children.

 Choosing the Teaching Profession